Frequently Asked Questions (FAQ)

 My house needs repainting.
 What must I do?

 If you are planning to change the color of your home, approval must be obtained in advance from the Central Viera ARC.
-Home colors must be chosen from the approved color book, which is available from Fairway Management.
+Home colors must be chosen from the approved color list, which is available from Fairway Management.
 However, approval is not required to repaint your home the same color as before, provided that it was previously approved.

 What does Homeowners Association fees pay for?